Hawks win 120-108, overcome 50-point game by Bulls’ LaVine

 LaVine, who set the NBA high for points in the first half this season, scored 25 straight in the second quarter, but the Hawks didn’t go easily, taking an 86-84 lead entering the fourth.

 It appeared the Bulls were in good shape when LaVine hit a layup to put Chicago up 88-86 with 11:07 remaining.
-But Danilo Gallinari, who finished with 20 points in a reserve role, drilled a straightaway 3 at the 5:48 mark.
+But Gallinari drilled a straightaway 3 at the 5:48 mark, and Atlanta was on the move.
 Young fed Capela for an alley-oop dunk two possessions later to make it 104-101 in favor of the Hawks.

 Another straightaway 3 by Gallinari and a bank shot by Young put Atlanta ahead 111-103 with 3:26 to play.
 LaVine came out of a timeout to commit a traveling turnover, and the Hawks took a comfortable 10-point lead on Capela’s dunk with 2:42 remaining.